veres-one/docs.veres.one/docs/agreements/software.md

-# Veres One Ethical Open Source Software License Overview
+# Veres One Open Software License Overview

-The Veres One Ethical Open Source Software License is designed to ensure that the technology is available as open source software, but in a way that avoids a
-[tragedy of the commons](https://words.werd.io/why-open-source-software-isnt-as-ethical-as-you-think-it-is-2e34d85c3b16) where large corporations profit from the technology without supporting the Veres One Project or without remunerating the software developers that
+The Veres One Open Software License is designed to ensure that the technology is available online, but in a way that avoids a [tragedy of the commons](https://words.werd.io/why-open-source-software-isnt-as-ethical-as-you-think-it-is-2e34d85c3b16) where large corporations profit from the technology without supporting the Veres One Project or without remunerating the software developers that